 - Be specific with the resource to be accessed: A security best practice is to provide user with the minimum required privileges.
 If a user only needs read access to a single entity, then grant them read access to that single entity, and not read/write/delete access to all entities.
 It also helps lessen the damage if a SAS is compromised because the SAS has less power in the hands of an attacker.

 - Don’t always use SAS: Sometimes the risks associated with a particular operation against your Event Hubs outweigh the benefits of SAS.
 For such operations, create a middle-tier service that writes to your Event Hubs after business rule validation, authentication, and auditing.

 - Always use HTTPs: Always use Https to create or distribute a SAS.
-If a SAS is passed over HTTP and intercepted, an attacker performing a man-in-the-middle attach is able to read the SAS and then use it just as the intended user could have, potentially compromising sensitive data or allowing for data corruption by the malicious user.
+If a SAS is passed over HTTP and intercepted, an attacker performing a man-in-the-middle attack is able to read the SAS and then use it just as the intended user could have, potentially compromising sensitive data or allowing for data corruption by the malicious user.

 Share access signatures are useful for providing limited permissions to Event Hubs resources to your clients.
-They are vital part of the security model for any application using Azure Event Hubs.
+They're vital part of the security model for any application using Azure Event Hubs.
 If you follow the best practices listed in this article, you can use SAS to provide greater flexibility of access to your resources, without compromising the security of your application.

 See the following related articles:

 - Authenticate requests to Azure Event Hubs from an application using Azure Active Directory